peterhinch/micropython-mqtt/mqtt_as/esp32_gateway/GATEWAY.md

 they are not a problem for MQTT.

 Dupes can occur for various reasons, including the limitations of MQTT qos==1.
-ESPNow transmission uses a handhsake to verify successful transmission.
+ESPNow transmission uses a handshake to verify successful transmission.
 This can be pessimistic, reporting failure when success has occurred.
 In this situation the gateway will re-transmit, causing a dupe.
 There is also the issue of broadcast messages to clients that are awake, as discussed above.
 If dupes